wp-plugins/listly/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Plugin to easily integrate List.ly lists / lictices to Posts and Pages on Wordpress and beyond.
+Plugin to easily integrate List.ly lists / licticles in posts & pages on Wordpress & beyond.

 == Description ==

-Plugin to easily integrate List.ly lists to Posts and Pages.
-It allows publishers to add/edit lists, add items to lists and embed lists using customizable shortcodes.
+Plugin to easily integrate List.ly lists on Wordpress.
+Add/edit lists, add items to lists and embed lists using customizable shortcodes.

 Listly lets you curate and crowdsource any list embedded in a blog post / page.